yourfreetools/reviewindex/content/reviews/best-bakuchiol-serum-2025-honest-review.md

 ## Key Features

-- Feature 1: Retinol Alternative – Delivers similar anti-aging benefits without irritation.
+- Feature 1: Retinol Alternative â Delivers similar anti-aging benefits without irritation.
-- Feature 2: Gentle on Skin – Suitable for sensitive and acne-prone skin.
+- Feature 2: Gentle on Skin â Suitable for sensitive and acne-prone skin.
-- Feature 3: Hydrating Formula – Helps maintain moisture and skin elasticity.
+- Feature 3: Hydrating Formula â Helps maintain moisture and skin elasticity.
-- Feature 4: Vegan & Cruelty-Free – Made with natural, ethically sourced ingredients.
+- Feature 4: Vegan & Cruelty-Free â Made with natural, ethically sourced ingredients.
-- Specification: Recommended Use – Apply 2–3 drops daily, morning or evening.
+- Specification: Recommended Use â Apply 2â3 drops daily, morning or evening.
 - Application tips:
 - Cleanse skin thoroughly before applying serum.
-- Use 2–3 drops on face and neck, gently massaging in circular motions.
+- Use 2â3 drops on face and neck, gently massaging in circular motions.
 - Follow with moisturizer for enhanced hydration and absorption.

-## Pros 👍
+## Pros ð

 - Reduces fine lines and improves skin texture over weeks of consistent use.
 - Gentle and non-irritating for sensitive skin.